Satori-finance/satori/source/index.html.md

 The collateral ratio is currently set to `65%`, and there is an extra safety factor of `2%`, which means the highest possible borrowing rate is `63%`.

-There is an APR of `0.025%` on the loan, charged every second.
+There is a daily interest rate of `0.025%` on the loan, charged every second.

 ### Loan Liquidation
 If the health factor, defined as follows, falls below 1, then the loan will be subject to liquidation.